afwolfe/CanvasCalendarFilter/README.md

     1. Switch to the "TriggerManager.gs" in the left sidebar.
     2. Select `installTriggers` and click the play button at the top:
     3. If you'd like to tweak the trigger to run on a different schedule, read more at: [Installable Triggers  |  Apps Script  |  Google Developers ](https://developers.google.com/apps-script/guides/triggers/installable#managing_triggers_manually)
+3. You should still run the sync manually at least once before waiting on the trigger to kick in!
+(See above.)

 ### Disabling the Automatic Trigger
 1. Go back to TriggerManager.gs and select `deleteTriggers` from the list of commands (just like when you installed the trigger).
 2. Alternatively, delete the whole script file from the File menu!